GTAdam: Gradient Tracking with Adaptive Momentum for Distributed Online Optimization: Introduction

-The gradient tracking scheme, which we extend in the present paper, has been proposed in several variants in recent years and studied under different problem assumptions~\cite{shi2015extra,varagnolo2015newton,dilorenzo2016next,nedic2017achieving, qu_harnessing_2018,xu2017convergence,xi2017add,xin2018linear,scutari2019distributed}.
-This algorithm leverages a ``tracking action'' based on the dynamic average consensus (see \cite{zhu2010discrete,kia2019tutorial}) in order to let the agents obtain a local estimate of the gradient of the whole cost function.
-In \cite{daneshmand2019decentralized} gradient tracking has been combined with successive convex approximation techniques to solve (nonconvex) dictionary learning problems in a distributed way.
+The gradient tracking scheme, which we extend in the present paper, has been proposed in several variants in recent years and studied under different problem assumptions~\cite{shi2015extra,varagnolo2015newton,dilorenzo2016next,nedic2017achieving, qu_harnessing_2018,xu2017convergence,xin2018linear,scutari2019distributed}.
+This algorithm leverages a ``signal tracking action'' based on the dynamic average consensus (see \cite{zhu2010discrete,kia2019tutorial}) in order to let the agents obtain a local estimate of the gradient of the whole cost function.
 Recently, in~\cite{zhang2019distributed} the gradient tracking algorithm has been applied to online optimization problems.
-Finally, in \cite{notarnicola2020personalized} a dynamic gradient tracking update is combined with a recursive least squares scheme to solve in a distributed way online optimization problems in which the local functions are partially unknown.
+Finally, in~\cite{notarnicola2020personalized} a dynamic gradient tracking update is combined with a recursive least squares scheme to address in a distributed way the (centralized) personalized optimization framework introduced in~\cite{simonetto2019personalized}.

-\subsection{Contribution}
+The other algorithm inspiring our work is Adam, a centralized method originally proposed in~\cite{kingma2014adam}.
+Adam is an optimization algorithm based on adaptive estimates of first- and second-order gradient momenta that has been successfully employed in many online and stochastic optimization frameworks.
+Additional insights about Adam are given in~\cite{bock2018improvement,chen2018convergence,reddi2018convergence}, where some frameworks in which the algorithm is not able to reach the optimal solution are also shown.
+This limitation is addressed in~\cite{zhou2018adashift}, where an effective extension of Adam, namely AdaShift, is proposed.
+In~\cite{nazari2019dadam}, the authors proposed an enhanced version of the distributed gradient method with adaptive estimates of first- and second-order gradient momenta.

+\subsubsection{Contribution}